deislabs/bindle/docs/signing-spec.md

 ## Strategy 4: Greedy Verification

 This model is the best default model.
-In it, there is an obligation to verify the `creator` signature, but verification every other signature in the invoice SHOULD be attempted.
+In it, there is an obligation to verify the `creator` signature, but verifying every other signature in the invoice SHOULD be attempted.

 In this model:
 - If the `creator` signature fails verification, the verification process should end with an error